 Spray Tint: High-Risk But High-Return

-It's a quandary as old as smoke headlights themselves: to spray tint or to lay tint.
+It's a quandary as old as smoked headlights themselves: to spray tint or to lay tint.
 In this brief article we will explore some of the pros and cons of both techniques and let you, the consumer, make the final call.

 If you go with spray tint you need to know, right off the bat, that you are taking on a task that can lead to ruining your stock headlights or taillights if you don’t know what you’re doing.
 But, in the right hands, spray or paint on tint can change the look of your lights in a way that lay on applications often cannot.
 This is especially true on lights that have multiple axes (think of the Nissan Juke taillight for example) where precut, vinyl taillight tints must be designed to be applied sectionally.

-So, if you’re someone with a load of extra cash, an owner of a commuter car and a show car or simply in the business yourself, then spray tinting may just be the way to go.
+So, if you're someone with a load of extra cash, an owner of a commuter car and a show car or simply in the business yourself, then spray tinting may just be the way to go.
 However, for most DIYers and enthusiasts we still recommend vinyl smoked tint for headlight and taillight tinting simply because it is easier to do well and does not present the same type of problems one can expect from spray tinting.
+But, just what are the cons of VHT and similar products like Rustoleum?
+In short they can be listed as follows: They present the very real possibility that you will ruin your OEM lights which could cost hundreds or thousands to replace.
+Once tinted you cannot untint them.

 So, if you get a summons or sprayed on too much you’ll need to buy a new pair of lights.